-For an explanation of leverage contributions or other actions in support of the activity, please use block 7 (the space at the bottom of Form DCA-8).
+For an explanation of leverage contributions or other actions in support of the project, please use block 7 (the space at the bottom of Form DCA-8).
 Be specific.
 Clear commitments from the appropriate agencies must be uploaded at the end of the application.

-IN ORDER TO BE CONSIDERED FOR CREDIT FOR LEVERAGE CONTRIBUTIONS, A VALUE MUST BE PLACED ON THESE CONTRIBUTIONS IN COLUMN 4a.
+IN ORDER TO BE CONSIDERED FOR CREDIT FOR LEVERAGE CONTRIBUTIONS, A VALUE MUST BE PLACED ON THESE CONTRIBUTIONS IN COLUMN 4A.

-4.8 Form DCA-9: Environmental Review Checklist
+DCA-9: Environmental Review Checklist